 A case discussion on moving out of ignorance through knowledge creation for improving manufacturing systems

 The example, here called Tool Making Company (TMC) is a manufacturer of a broad range of hand tools based in the UK.
 They have plans for major investments into their manufacturing systems.
 TMC’s primary objective was to improve overall efficiency and productivity of current plant by considering best practice approaches and alternative production systems.
 Their key performance indicators (KPIs) were: cycle time variations improvements, process time reductions, reduction of the distance travelled of parts, and reduction in buffer levels

 In the case of TMC, they are not in a blank space of ignorance but are uncertain about their moves and how to get there.
 They are professionals within their trade but will need some guidance in making their moves.
 For that they firstly needed to get a clearer picture of their present situation.
-They then want to explore different scenarios as shown in section 3.1.
+They then want to explore different scenarios as shown in “The case of TMC” section below.
 To them this is a potential exploration into the unknown.
 This could facilitate different processes of learning and change.